alexandreclem/loadBalancer/README.md

 - Receives and processes the requests.
 - Sends the response to the request's RequestHandler.
 - In the case of writing: They also write the answer in the respective file.
-- If it is read, it sends the entire file information to the request's RequestHandler.
+- If it is **read**, it sends the entire file information to the client's RequestHandler.

 #### Data Files
 - Three text files to store the writings made by the servers.